da1ssk/Udacity-DRLND-3-Collaboration-and-Competition/Report.md

 The actor and critic models are common for both agents.
 Experience from each agent is added to the replay buffer for each step.

 I needed to perform random actions before acting based on the policy.
 Otherwise learning never happened and the max score is always 0.0.
-The random actions are performed for the first 1400 steps which is roughly equal to 100 episodes.
+The random actions are performed for the first 1400 steps which are roughly equal to 100 episodes.

 ### Agent ([`ddpg_agent.py`](ddpg_agent.py))
 The changes I made were its hyperparameters, and the sigma of the OUNoise as suggested [here](https://knowledge.udacity.com/questions/210686).
-Interestingly, as soon as I changed sigma to 0.1, the learning got much better.
+Interestingly, as soon as I changed the sigma to 0.1, the learning got much better.

 **Hyperparameters**
 - `BUFFER_SIZE` = int(1e6)  # replay buffer size